 - Strategic aspects (including potential joint grant applications or follow ups if relevant)

 - Potential for wider collaborations in the UK (beyond Imperial)

 The processing of applications is as follows:

-- Department of Mathematics Research Committee will assess the applications and select those that are consistent with the scope and scientific level of the program.
+- Department of Mathematics Research Committee will assess the applications and select those that are consistent with the scope and scientific level of the programme.

-- A support letter from the Head of Department with the ranking of applications/ the level of support provided by the Department will be issued and sent to CNRS Math Directorate, International Relations Office together with copies of the selected applications by 15 July 2017.
+- A support letter from the Head of Department with the ranking of applications/the level of support provided by the Department will be issued and sent to CNRS Math Directorate, International Relations Office together with copies of the selected applications by 15 November 2022.

 - The successful candidates will also be informed by 15 November 2022.